Marie Charlotte de La Tour d'Auvergne: Biography

 Her father died in 1730, leaving her mother a widow at twenty-three.
 Her mother died in 1737.
 As such she became the ward of her uncle Louis Henri, Count of Évreux (comte d'Évreux).

 In 1741, her maternal uncle Louis de Lorraine-Harcourt was a proposed candidate for the hand of the 12-year-old, but the marriage never materialised and he died childless in 1747.

-She married Charles Juste de Beauvau, a member of the wealthy Beauvau family of the Duchy of Lorraine, on 3 April 1745.
+She married Prince Charles Juste de Beauvau-Craon, a member of the wealthy Beauvau family of the Duchy of Lorraine, on 3 April 1745.
 Her sister in law (her husband's sister) was the famous marquise de Boufflers.

 Her daughter married Philippe Louis de Noailles, son of Philippe de Noailles and Anne d'Arpajon, lady-in-waiting to Marie Antoinette.

 She died of smallpox at the Hôtel de Beauvau-Craon, her husband's town house in Lunéville, Lorraine.
 She and her daughter were heading to Paris from Lorraine when Marie Charlotte caught the illness.
 Notwithstanding the utmost care, she succumbed to the illness; at the time she was arranging the proposed marriage between her daughter Louise and Armand Louis de Gontaut, Duke of Lauzun.

 Lauzun and Louise never married and were both greatly affected by the death of Marie Charlotte – the two were in love – and with the death of Marie Charlotte, Lauzun lost his most valuable ally, regarding a union with Louise and himself.
 Her daughter was placed in the Abbey of Port Royal in Paris where she remained till her marriage in 1767.